Earp Vendetta Ride: Wyatt and Doc Holliday part ways

 The group split up.
 They were leaving the uncertain justice of the American Frontier for the more defined justice of the federal and state court system.
 On about April 29, 1882, Wyatt Earp and his brother Warren, McMaster, Johnson, and Vermillion took the train from Albuquerque to Trinidad and then Gunnison, Colorado, where they set up camp on the outskirts of town.
 They rarely went into town at first, except for supplies.
 Eventually, Wyatt took over a faro game at a local saloon.
 Holliday and Dan Tipton headed to Pueblo and then Denver.
 The split didn't last long.
 Less than two weeks later, Holliday was arrested on the Arizona warrant for killing Frank Stilwell.
 Wyatt intervened on Holliday's behalf and persuaded Trinidad city Marshal Bat Masterson to fabricate bunco charges against Holliday.
 Masterson then persuaded Colorado Governor Pitkin to refuse to honor Arizona's extradition request.
 Afterwards, Holliday and Wyatt met again in June 1882 in Gunnison; and then again lastly Holliday was able to see his old friend Wyatt in the late winter of 1886, where they met in the lobby of the Windsor Hotel.
 Sadie Marcus described the skeletal Holliday as having a continuous cough and standing on "unsteady legs.”

 Premature rumors of Wyatt's death

 In Tombstone, rumors flew about the activities of the Earp party.
-The Tombstone Nugget also printed a story on May 13, 1882, reporting that a rumor that Wyatt had been killed was probably true.
+The Weekly Nugget also printed a story on May 13, 1882, reporting that a rumor that Wyatt had been killed was probably true.
 They cited that a citizen had seen Wyatt at Henry Hooker's Sierra Bonita Ranch in Arizona during the previous week, and that Wyatt had been killed there "presumably by parties who have been following him since he left this place."
 On the same day, the Los Angeles Herald and Albuquerque Evening Review ran the Tombstone Nuggets story.